Carbon Fiber Characteristics

 Note that strength and rigidity are different properties, strength is resistance to breaking, rigidity is resistance to bending or stretching.

 Because of the way the crystals of carbon fibre orient in long flat ribbon or narrow sheets of honeycomb crystals, the strength is higher running lengthwise than across the fibre.
-That is why designers of carbon fibre objects specify the direction the fibre should be laid to maximize strength in a specific direction.
+That is why designers of carbon fibre objects specify the direction the fibre should be laid to maximize strength and rigidity in a specific direction.
 The fibre being aligned with the direction of greatest stress.

 2- Carbon Fiber is very Rigid